thumbsup/downsize/README.md

 Processes the image in `source` and creates a new image in `target`.
 The image is appropriately converted if needed based on the `target` file extension.
-Optionally specify `options` to resize the image:
+You can specify the following options:

 ```js
 // don't resize, just convert